JBL Clip 4 vs Go 3: Which Is The Better Buy?

 Best Midrange Performance: Tied

 Midrange frequencies primarily influence instruments like guitars, pianos, and brass.
 Additionally, the midrange is also where most vocals fall.
-The Go 3 has a balanced midrange that sounds detailed and clear.
-In contrast, Clip 4 has an elevated lower midrange, which prevents these frequencies from being drowned out by the elevated bass.
+The Go 3 has a balanced midrange that sounds detailed and clear and promotes more vocal presence.
+In contrast, Clip 4 has an elevated lower midrange, which helps balance out the slightly elevated bass.
 The upper midrange on both speakers is relatively similar, with a neutral sound that is clear and detailed.
-Neither speaker is superior in this regard.
+Neither speaker is superior in this regard and it just comes down to personal taste.

 Treble